Jacek Grembocki: Career

+Playing career

+Club

 He began his career with Lechia Gdańsk and also debuted as senior there.
 In 1983, Lechia won the Polish Cup as a team from the 3rd division and Grembocki was part of the team.

-Grembocki joined Gornik Zabrze in 1986 and played for 9 seasons winning the Polish title in 1987 and 1988.
+Lechia sold him in 1986 as they were on the verge of bankruptcy at the time.
+Lech Poznań, ŁKS Łódź, and Zagłębie Lubin were all interested.
+Grembocki joined Górnik Zabrze though and played for 9 seasons winning the Polish title in 1987 and 1988.
 He also played for Petrochemia Płock and for a few clubs in Venezuela and Germany.

+He captained Lechia, Górnik and Petrochemia during his career.

+International

 He debuted for Poland on 18 March 1987 against Finland.
 His last international match was in 1994.

-In 1992, Chelsea sent an inquiry to Gornik Zabrze, however the transfer was never finalized.
+In 1992, Chelsea sent an inquiry to Górnik Zabrze, however the transfer was never finalized.

+Managerial career

+He holds an UEFA Pro coaching licence.

 On 21 April 2009 Grembocki joined Polonia Warsaw as the manager.

+He also was manager of Znicz Pruszków at the time when Robert Lewandowski played for them.